matomatical/coursework-portfolio/README.md

   On a different topic, see also my group's [report](farrugia2019space) on scalable massively-multiauthor authorship profiling and attribution.
-  This work shows some simpler but more polished algorithmic work for a challenging sparse-data NLP supervised learning problem, including empirical tuning and evaluation.
+  This work shows some algorithmic work and also end-to-end training and evaluation work for a challenging data-sparse supervised learning problem.
   For more context, see [below](#COMP90051-statistical-machine-learning).
 * **Programming**: Several of the projects described below showcase my development with Python's scientific stack (especially writing efficient